- Pre-Podiatry Resources

 This varies from school to school.
 However, the majority of students accepted to podiatry school have a GPA of approximately 3.5 or higher.
 It is particularly important that you perform well in your science (biology, anatomy and physiology, chemistry, physics and math) courses.
 It is important for those considering professional school to be realistic about the extent to which performance meets admissions expectations.

 Admission committees look at the "big picture" as they evaluate applicants.
 They realize that every student does not hit the ground running when they enter college.
 Admission committees expect an excellent academic record, but may make some allowances for a problem semester, slow start or rough spot.
 If academic problems arise, you must bounce back and perform better than ever to show that the problem was an exception, rather than the rule.
-Use resources such as professor and T.A. office hours, the Learning Commons and other Academic Excellence & Support Services offices.
+Use resources such as professor and T.A. office hours and the Learning Commons.

 Letters of Recommendation are accepted but not required.
 It may be appropriate to have one letter come from a science professor that had you in class and one letter from a podiatrist you have shadowed as well.